expoprodev/expoprodev/README.md

   <br />

-  I'm a Senior Full-Stack Web & Blockchain Developer.
+I'm a Senior Full-Stack Developer.

-I have rich experience in React, Vue.js, Node.js, Ruby on Rails, Django.
+I have rich experience in React, Vue.js, Node.js, Django, Ruby on Rails.

 Also I have built lots of NFT, Swap and cryptocurrencies.